YoinkBird/cyclesafe/report/outline.md

 The stages are:

 1. Business Understanding
-This stage is the project-planning portion of the project and is most similar to conventional waterfall project planning.
+This stage is the project-planning portion of the project and as such combines both waterfall and agile planning strategies.
-The project scope is defined, project feasibility is determined, and data-mining goals are set.
-In contrast to waterfall, this stage is more flexible as it can be revised as-needed based on the subsequent "data understanding" phase.
-In essence, this stage lays the groundwork for a successful project.

-First, determine the desired outputs of the project.
-Set the objectives - determine the primary goal and which goals are secondary.
-Create a project plan for how to set up the data mining goals, and how these results will be implemented to achieve the business goals.
-Then define measurable criteria to determine success.
-This will set expectations for everyone involved while also setting clear completion criteria.

-Second, assess the feasibility of the project.
-This involves determining which resources are required and which still need to be obtained, such as data sources or domain experts.
-The full project requirements are determined in order to obtain the best possible a priori understanding of project risks, constraints, and results.
-At this point, terminology relevant to the project should be compiled into a glossary.
-Keep in mind that this can be updated from the next stage as needed.
-The feasibility asessment concludes with a cost-benefit analysis of project cost vs benefit to the business.

-Third, determine the data mining goals.
-This step maps the business goals to the data mining goals, ensuring that there is not a mismatch in objectives.
-This is done by defining the success criteria for the business and data mining objectives.
-I.e. first define project success in terms of the business, then define project success in technical terms.
-This helps set clear goals, while also ensuring that the technical goals are aligned with the business objectives.

-Fourth, and finally, produce the project plan.
-At this point, the goals of the project is clear and the project can be planned out.
-The project plan lists a timeline of project stages and the resources they require.
-At the end of each phase this plan is then updated and adjusted as needed.
-This strategy is most similar to agile project planning.

-In summary, the "business understanding" phase is a combination of waterfall and agile project planning.
 The project is planned out in terms of phases and resources as it would be with waterfall, but is meant to be updated under certain conditions as with agile project planning.
 This is particularly well adapted for data mining, as the goal must be well understood in advance, but the model has to be able to change based on its inputs.
+In essence, this stage lays the groundwork for a successful project.

+* determine the desired outputs of the project.
+* assess the feasibility of the project.
+* determine the data mining goals.
+* create project plan.

 2. Data Understanding
 This stage is for acquiring and exploring data in order to evaluate the quality and usefulness of the data sources provided in stage 1.